elgalu/gem-newgem/README.md

 5. Check that your pull request passes the [build][travis pull requests].

 ### TODO
++ Add specs (tests) so this gem can be decent
 + Fix encoding issues in MS Windows
-+ Add specs so this gem can be decent
 + Show configurations found banner, then pause, then continue the bootstrap.
-+ Make easier to use the gem as a general bootstrap tool, not just for new gems
++ Make easier to use as a general bootstrap tool, not just for new gems
 + Add yaml configuration file.
 + Add support to install templates from git like [Ore][Ore custom templates] does.
-+ Add more templates.
 + Add more integration with Bundler tasks: 'bundler/gem_tasks'
-  + Then add more integration with [RubyGems API][].

 ## License